Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos: fade-up
         icon: "#heat"
         title: Climate Control
-        desc: Control the building, the office or your home environment through proven and reliable technology.
-When off site, manage the temperature remotely.
+        desc: Control the temperature of the building, the office or your home environment through proven and reliable technology.
+When away, manage the system remotely.
         aos_select: true
       - cta: Call To Action
         cta_link: free-consultation/
         aos: fade-up
         icon: "#computer-speaker"
-        title: TV and Music System
+        title: TV and Music Systems
         desc: TV and music systems that provide both best lifestyle choices combined with best picture and sound quality.
         aos_select: true